Welcome to the Cricut EasyPress 2 Review!

 Did I mention that the Cricut Easy Press is light?
-You can easily hold it with one hand.
+You can easily hold it with only one hand.
 This makes portability one of its best features.

-All you need is one maybe two people to stand and watch you work, and in a matter of minutes, people will be swarming around you placing orders.
+All you need is one, maybe two people to stand and watch you work, and in a matter of minutes, people will be swarming around you, placing orders.

-Let’s take a look at the machine itself.
+Now, let’s take a look at the machine itself.

 As I mentioned earlier, the Cricut Easy Press is aesthetically pleasing.
-The handle is sturdy, and you can easily press down with one or both hands.
+The handle is sturdy, and you can easily press it down with one or both hands.

 How to use the Easy Press

 Let’s take a look at the controls.
-You plug in your machine and press the power button.
+You plug in your machine, and press the “power” button.
 After that, you set the desired temperature.

-What Should You Use the Cricut Easy Press On?
+What should you use the Cricut Easy Press on?

 Are you considering buying a Cricut Easy Press?

 Also, it comes down on the vinyl design as well.
 If it’s a full A4 format, you’ll need to apply the machine multiple times.
-For example, if you are covering the whole T-shirt, then you will need at least four presses if it’s a smaller design that fits on less than 10X16 than only one pressing should do it.
+For example, if you are covering the whole T-shirt, you will need at least four presses.
+However, if it’s a smaller design that fits on less than 10X16, then only one pressing should do it.

 First of all, it’s not the cheapest machine on the market.
 Still, it’s far superior to others.
 I believe the price is well justified because it saves a lot of time with the ironing process.
 Anyways, this is the negative part, not the justification part.

 Should you buy the same size as your Cricut Easy Press?

-Cricut Easy Press Limitations
+Cricut Easy Press limitations

-I mean I’ve seen some solutions but either way you will be losing a lot of time doing those jobs.
-One of the tricks I’ve seen used was adding a towel to fill the baseball cap out.
-By the time you get it right, many minutes will have passed.
+I mean, I’ve seen some solutions, but either way, you will be losing a lot of time doing those jobs.
+One of the tricks I’ve seen was to add a towel to fill the baseball cap out.
+But by the time you get it right, many minutes will have passed.
 So, forget about doing this for bulk orders; it will be extremely difficult.

 Another place where the Cricut Easy Press falls short is the mug department.
 Since it’s not a flat surface, it will take some time to get it right.
 Plus, you will lose time compared to if you used a professional industrial machine.
-You will have to use the smallest Cricut Easy Press machine, and you will have to apply it multiple times to be sure that the vinyl sticks to the mug.
+You will have to use the smallest Cricut Easy Press machine, and you will have to apply it multiple times to make sure that the vinyl sticks to the mug.

 Cricut Easy Press Vs. Cricut Easy Press 2

-That blew me away.
+That blew me away!
 You can save so much time with the newer version.

 Cricut Easy Press Vs. Iron

 As I mentioned earlier, the holes in the home ironing machines are its most significant drawbacks.
-Since there’s no heat and you happen to put the vinyl under it, there will be no adhesion.
+Since there’s no heat, and you happen to put the vinyl under it, there will be no adhesion.
 So you have to move it around a lot.
 This will make the ironing process longer.
 If you are working by the hour, you will have to work harder.

 Cricut Easy Press Vs. Industrial Ironing Machine

 Industrial machines were created so you can easily do bulk jobs.
-But what if the Cricut could make them run for the money.
+But what if the Cricut could make them run for the money?

-Cricut Easy Press Mini Review
+Cricut EasyPress Mini Review

 See you in the next post.